l12f3r/CKAstudy/Managing Kubernetes Controllers and Deployments/03daemonSetsJobs/02jobsCronJobs.md

           - "/bin/bash"
           - "-c"
           - "/bin/echo Hello from Pod $(hostname) at $(data)"
-      restartPolicy: Never                          # only onFailure and Never policies are compatible
+      restartPolicy: Never                          # explicitly defined, because the default (Always) is not compatible
 ```

 ### Controlling Job execution